Short films by Studio Ghibli: The Whale Hunt

 Kujiraori tells the story of school children playing that they're building a boat.
 As imagination replaces reality, they find themselves on the ocean, hunting for a whale.
 A big, gentle whale shows up, accompanies them back to land and plays with them.
 Then the fantasy ends and the children are back in their class room.

 The film was shown at the 2002 New York International Children's Film Festival.
-It has won the at the Ōfuji Noburō Award at the Mainichi Film Award in 2001.
+It has won the Ōfuji Noburō Award at the Mainichi Film Award in 2001.